Data Protection & Privacy

 Overview

 The Utah Consumer Privacy Act (UCPA) is a state data privacy regulation that helps organizations protect the personal data of Utah residents and ensure transparency in data processing activities.
+Its primary purpose is to provide individuals with greater control over their personal information and outline obligations for businesses regarding data collection, storage, and sharing.

 Why it Matters

 The Utah Consumer Privacy Act establishes essential requirements to help organizations protect personal information and uphold individual privacy rights.
-Key benefits include:

 • Support privacy governance practices